April-den/groundgrid/README.md

 4. [Solved](https://github.com/dcmlr/groundgrid/issues/3) Don't understand why the if condition is "std::hypot(lastOdom.point.poseX-inOdom.point.poseX, 2.0f) + std::hypot(lastOdom.point.poseY-inOdom.point.poseY, 2.0f) >= 1.0".
 In my opinion, the grid_map should update, if the movement in x_axis or y_axis is larger than the resolution.

 5. Use this command "g++ cpp/groundgrid/main.cpp -o main -lpthread" to make the multi thread computation available.
 Otherwise, got this "undefined reference to `pthread_create'collect2: error: ld returned 1 exit status".
 Directly linking static library in tasks.json doesn't work.

+6. There maybe something wrong with the CMakeLists.txt. toml11 couldn't be found while compiling.
+But the "cmake build" successed.
+If try to use "go to definition", toml.hpp could also be found